icsa-caps/efficient-remote-memory-ordering/README.md

 Instructions for reproducing the figures from gem5 simulation:

 1. Enter the gem5 script directory: `cd gem5-scripts`
-2. Run the script to set up and build gem5: `./setup-gem5.bash`
+2. Run the script to set up and build gem5 (some interaction needed): `./setup-gem5.bash`
 3. Run the script to generate input files: `./setup-benchmarks.bash`
 4. Run the script to run all simulations: `./run-gem5.bash`
 5. Set the python command in line 3 of `plot-gem5.bash` (default is `python3`)